Coboundaries of commuting Borel automorphisms

-We show that if $S,T$ are two commuting automorphisms of standard Borel space such that they generate a free Borel $\Z^2$-action then $S$ and $T$ do not have same sets of real valued bounded coboundaries.
-We also prove a weaker form of Rokhlin Lemma for Borel $\Z^d$-actions.
+\begin{OMabstract} We show that if $S,T$ are two commuting automorphisms of a standard Borel space such that they generate a free Borel $\Z^2$-action then $S$ and $T$ do not have same sets of real valued bounded coboundaries.
+We also prove a weaker form of Rokhlin Lemma for Borel $\Z^d$-actions. \end{OMabstract}